MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/use-javascript.md

 ---
 title: "Use JavaScript with Dynamics 365 for Customer Engagement (Developer Guide for Dynamics 365 for Customer Engagement apps) | MicrosoftDocs"
 description: "This topic helps you explore various opportunities that Dynamics 365 for Customer Engagement provides to use JavaScript.
-You can use JavaScript to perform actions in form scripts, command bar (ribbon) commands, and web resources." ms.custom: "" ms.date: 01/10/2018 ms.service: "crm-online" ms.suite: "" ms.tgt_pltfrm: "" ms.topic: "get-started-article"
+You can use JavaScript to perform actions in form scripts, command bar (ribbon) commands, and web resources." ms.custom: ms.date: 01/10/2018 ms.service: crm-online ms.suite: ms.tgt_pltfrm: ms.topic: get-started-article
 applies_to:
-  - "Dynamics 365 for Customer Engagement (online)" ms.assetid: b7840a25-f25e-409b-8b6a-0ef04c7ed9c4
+  - Dynamics 365 for Customer Engagement (online) ms.assetid: b7840a25-f25e-409b-8b6a-0ef04c7ed9c4
-author: "JimDaly"
+author: JimDaly
-ms.author: "jdaly"
+ms.author: jdaly
-manager: "amyla"
+manager: amyla
 search.audienceType:
   - developer
 search.app: